DataKind-DC/capital-nature-ingest/event_schema.md

 [Capital Nature](http://capitalnature.org/) is hosted on WordPress (WP).
 The site is using a WP events plugin to populate a calendar with the events we scrape.
 However, that plugin expects our event data to follow a certain schema, which we document here.

+> *Although **latitude** and **longitude** aren't in this table, please capture this data (if possible) when you scrape a page (just comment that part of the code out afterwards).
+That's because we might want to eventually use that geo-data to creata an events map!*

 **Required fields are bolded**

 ## Schema